-Free Australia wide shipping for orders over AUD $100.
-Free International shipping for orders over AUD $200.
+Free Australia wide shipping on orders over AUD $120.
+Free international shipping on orders over AUD $200.

 Discover the Acrylic Recycling Process